lwgrs/srgdotcom/src/Pages/now.md

 ### Things I'm Into At the Moment

 I track pretty much everything that I'm reading/watching/listening to with the help of several websites.
-- My [Storygraph profile](https://app.thestorygraph.com/profile/srgower) for books I'm currently reading as well as reviews and ratings for previous reads
 - My [Letterboxd profile](https://letterboxd.com/stephen_g/) for movies I've watched & rated/reviewed
 - My [Last.FM profile](https://www.last.fm/user/sgower) for what I've listened to recently
   - Bonus: some [fun reports](https://www.last.fm/user/sgower/listening-report) Last.FM generates based on my listening activity